 - 47. HCH will not tolerate sexual misconduct in any form.
-Staff are trained to identify appropriate and inappropriate behaviours across the school and all allegations will be handled in accordance with the Schools Safeguarding and Child Protection Policy and DFE Guidance 'Sexual violence and sexual harassment between children in schools and colleges May 2018' - 48.
+Staff are trained to identify appropriate and inappropriate behaviours across the school and all allegations will be handled in accordance with the Schools Safeguarding and Child Protection Policy and NSPCC guidance. - 48.
 Where necessary the police and/or SPA for Richmond and Kingston may be involved.